“Arbitral Awards Made Simple”

 PROCEDURE FOR ISSUING AN ARBITRAL AWARD

 Subsequently, the arbitral tribunal conducts proceedings, determining whether to hold oral hearings or decide the matter based on documents and other materials submitted by the parties.
 Finally, the issuance of the arbitral award takes place, where the tribunal deliberates and renders the award in compliance with Section 31 of the Act.
-A signed copy of the award must be delivered to each party, ensuring that the arbitration process concludes with a legally binding decision.
+The tribunal must deliver a signed copy of the award to each party, ensuring that the arbitration process concludes with a legally binding decision.

 GENERAL PRINCIPLES FOR CHALLENGING AN ARBITRAL AWARD

 Only a party to the arbitration agreement has the right to challenge an arbitral award; third parties lack standing to do so.
-Domestic arbitration awards can be contested in a District Court or a High Court with original jurisdiction, whereas awards from international commercial arbitration can only be challenged before a High Court.
-A challenge must be filed within three months from the date the award is received, with a possible extension of up to thirty days at the court’s discretion.
+Parties can contest domestic arbitration awards in a District Court or a High Court with original jurisdiction, whereas they can challenge international commercial arbitration awards only before a High Court.
+They must file the challenge within three months from the date they receive the award, and the court may grant an extension of up to thirty days at its discretion.

 KEY REQUIREMENTS OF AN ARBITRAL AWARD